rsyncOSX/RsyncUIdocs/content/post/Built.md

 Asynchronous execution of tasks are key components of both apps.
 Every time a `rsync` synchronize and restore task is executed the termination of the task is not known ahead.
 When the *termination signal* is observed some actions are required.
 Some actions are like stopping a progressview, send a message about task is completed, do some logging and execute next synchronize task.

 There are two methods for asynchronous execution.
 One is utilizing *callback functions* or *completion handlers*, which trigger next action when task is completed.
 The second is utilize Swift´s `async` and `await` utilities for asynchronous execution.
 Utilizing `async` and `await` makes the code simpler and cleaner.
 The need for *completion handlers* are reduced.
 And lesser code is better code.
 Swift concurrency is a seperate and huge topic to discuss.
 I am not in a position to discuss it.
 There are structured and unstructered concurrency in Swift.
-There are no concurrency within the applications.
-There are only one asynchronous execution at any time except for concurrency within the Swift and SwiftUI libraries such as GUI updates.
+Within RsyncUI and RsyncOSX there are only one asynchronous execution at any time except for concurrency within the Swift and SwiftUI libraries such as GUI updates.

 All code which utilizes asynchronous execution are shared between the two apps.
 The `Process` object is where the real work is done.
 Input to the `Process` are the command to execute and the parameters for the command.
 The `Process` object utilizes Combine for monitoring *process termination* and output, when needed by the apps, from the command.
 There are two versions of the process object: